 Wikifactory is the fastest place on the web to get a physical product made with just a laptop and an internet connection.
 Zero training and zero configuration required.
 Wikifactory has a global community of nearly 50,000 engineers, designers, makers and over 100 hardware startups across 190 countries.
 They’ve made over 2500 products across industries: drones for reforestation, electric vehicles and future tech (hyperloop pods and flying cars), agri-tech solutions, smart furniture and IoT devices, robotics, biotech lab equipment, and most recently medical devices and PPE during Covid-19.
 Our mission is to reshape the global supply chain.

 The idea for Wikifactory came about when the founders worked together on Wikihouse, one of the first ever open source hardware projects.
 Why stop at a house?
 Anyone should be able to make anything anywhere.
 Wikifactory is rethinking manufacturing for the digital age.
 Building an Internet of Production to match the internet of knowledge.
 With offices in Madrid and Shenzhen, its team is truly global with four founders from international backgrounds.

 The platform includes a 3D Viewer that can visualise more than 30 file formats, a version control drive to manage changes, a documentation system and even social functionalities including comments, views, shares, likes, issues tracking for feedback, and forums for debate.
 It also has a built-in publishing tool for blogs by users into which our community can not only publish A/V content but also CAD files.
 Wikifactory was founded in 2018 by Tom Salfield, Christina Rebel, Maximilian Kampik and Nicolai Pietersen.

-Lanell and Niels Stenfeldt is proud to be part of Wikifactory and look forward to jointly grow together. www.wikifactory.com
+Lanell and Niels Stenfeldt is proud to add Wikifactory to its holdings portfolio and look forward to jointly grow together. www.wikifactory.com